JoshuaKasa/Flexcom/README.md

 # ***Flexcom***

-Flexcom is a command language written in GML (GameMaker Studio 2.3).
+Flexcom is a intepreted command language written in GML (GameMaker Studio 2.3).
 It can be used for debugging purposes or for any game that requires a console, for example a game about programming.
 Flexcom also comes with a built-in IDE with full customisable colors and functions.